In mid-2020, New Relic released a newer user model, referred to as the New Relic One user model. Here are the users on this user model:

 Custom roles and capabilities

-For tips on setting up custom roles and capabilities, see Add custom role.
+For tips on setting up custom roles, see Add custom groups and roles.

 To learn how to add users, and create custom groups and roles, see Manage users.